sleagle/assignment-2/README.txt

     3. Create, Edit & Delete Raffle
     4. Draw winner
     5. Create Customer
+    6. Edit/View Customer
-    6. Sell Raffle
+    7. Sell Raffle
-    7. View Sold Tickets
+    8. View Sold Tickets
-    8. Share Ticket Information`
+    9. Share Ticket Information`
 ---------------------------------------------------------------------------------------
 This application has the following know issue(s):
     1. On back press the fragment does not resume, hence instead of using the back